PEOPLE: Californian colourist Alaina Manibog documents her work with a series of seductive lo-fi images

-At 26, the colourist Alaina Manibog has already made waves in the hair industry for her bold and creative approach to colouring.
-Based at West Hollywood salon BENJAMIN, Manibog is immersed in all aspects of hair colouring, from developing her own range of temporary colour conditioners, working on shoots, and collaborating with the in-house art team on the latest BENJAMIN zine.
+Based at BENJAMIN, a hip West Hollywood salon, Alaina Manibog is immersed in all aspects of hair colouring, from developing her own range of temporary colour conditioners, working on shoots, and collaborating with the in-house art team on the latest BENJAMIN zine.

 Below we take a look at her own phone-snapped photos, which document her clients through various stages of the dyeing process.
 Through these understated, closely cropped images, she hopes to reveal “more of the actual mood of the hair than a typical before-and-after photo.
 I believe it’s the feeling that you get when you are wearing your hair that’s important, not the idea of it looking ‘right’, or what’s ‘trendy’ at the time”.